nimwegenLab/MiM_NikonTi/Docs/TiVng1_parts_log.md

   + Nightly build: 8th of July 2020
 - Changed the Bios to disable Dell C-states
   + Performance > C-states Control > Disable
+- Replacement camera still on the setup!

+## 20210720 (Dany)
+- End of last year, we figured out the objective (100x) was not right anymore (Lis).
+- We sent it to Nikon for repair.
+Since then, we are routinely using a replacement objective.
+- Noticed a scratch on it.
+Will add the picture later.
+- Installed Micromanager2 new version: Micro-Manager-2.0.0-20210713